Baby monitor guides

 Audio or video baby monitor: what is actually useful day to day

-Why audio is often the healthier default and video helps most when it is switched on deliberately instead of running all the time.
+Why audio is often the better default, and why video helps most when you switch it on deliberately instead of leaving it running.

 Read guide →